 Stephen has published over 70 papers in the peer-reviewed literature and has given over 150 presentations at regional, national and international meetings.
 He has written over 30 continuing education articles and a dozen book chapters.
 He is the editor of the BSAVA Manual of Surgical Principles.
 Stephen is a regular lecturer at national and international meetings.
 He has received clinical research prizes from the European College of Veterinary Surgeons, British Small Animal Veterinary Association and the Royal Veterinary College.

 Stephen's clinical interests include all aspects of clinical oncology, wound management and reconstructive surgery, and minimally invasive surgery, particularly thoracoscopy.
 His clinical research interests involve tumour cell biology, biomarkers for cancer diagnosis and therapy and novel therapeutic agents for treating cancer in small animals, and this research has been supported by BSAVA Petsavers, the PetPlan Charitable Trust and RCVS Trust.

 Stephen and family own three Domestic shorthair cats, Apollo, Artemis and Athene.
 When not at work, Stephen is a keen triathlete, and has participated in events from sprint distance to full ironman distance.
-He is usually leader of the pack in the swim, but needs to work on the run.
-He won his age group (Super Veteran) at the last Sprint distance and Olympic distance triathlon, so Willows may now boast that it has its own Super Vet!
 He has also represented Team GB at the International Triathlon Union World Championships in Aquathlon and Long Distance Triathlon.